learningequality/ka-lite/docs/installguide/install_all.rst

 #.
 Download the KA Lite `OSX installer <https://learningequality.org/r/osx-installer-0-15>`_.
 #.
 After the download is complete, double click the .dmg file.
 #.
-On the .dmg window, drag the "KA-Lite Monitor" app into the "Applications" folder.
+On the .dmg window, drag the ``KA-Lite Monitor`` app into the ``Applications`` folder.
 #.
-Launch "KA-Lite Monitor" from your 'Applications' folder.
+Launch ``KA-Lite Monitor`` from your ``Applications`` folder.
 #.
 On first load, it will check your current environment and show the Preferences dialog.
 #.
-Input your preferred admin username and password, then click the Apply button in "KA-Lite Preferences" dialog.
+Input your preferred admin username and password, then click the Apply button in ``KA-Lite Preferences`` dialog.
 #.
-You will be prompted that initial setup will take a few minutes, click the "OK" button and wait for the notification that KA-Lite has been setup and can now be started.
+You will be prompted that initial setup will take a few minutes, click the ``OK`` button and wait for the notification that KA-Lite has been setup and can now be started.
 #.
-Click on the KA-Lite logo icon on the Status Menu Bar and select the "Start KA-Lite" menu option.
+Click on the KA-Lite logo icon on the Status Menu Bar and select the ``Start KA-Lite`` menu option.
 #.
-Wait for the notification that you can now click on "Open in Browser".
+Wait for the notification that you can now click on ``Open in Browser``.
 #.
-Click on the KA-Lite logo icon on the Status Menu Bar and select "Open in Browser" menu option - this should launch KA-Lite on your preferred web browser.
+Click on the KA-Lite logo icon on the Status Menu Bar and select ``Open in Browser`` menu option - this should launch KA-Lite on your preferred web browser.
 #.
 Login using the administrator account you have specified during setup.

 If the sidebar shows entries that are greyed-out, the child items of the entry may be videos that were not yet downloaded.
 If there are assessment items inside, then you need to extract the `assessment.zip` manually: